ChetHarrison/jsdoccer/README.md

 YAML template file names should be "slugified" with a `.tpl` extention.
 Example:

-The Parser API type "FunctionDeclaration" should have a corresponding template `function-eclaration.tpl`.
+The document type "functions" should have a corresponding template `functions.tpl`.
 At the moment templates are populated using Lodash (Underscore) templating.
 Because YAML is whitespace sensitive you may have to carefully watch where you place inline script

 Example:

-`function-declaration.tpl` referenced in the `.jsdoccerrc` config file above will search for this template in the `yaml/templates` dir specified in the config file above.
+`function-declaration.tpl` referenced in the `syntax-to-document.js` hash above will search for this template in the `yaml/templates` dir specified in the `.jsdoccerrc` file above.
 Note the indentation of the loop to populate the template with `param` values.

 ```
 <%- id %>